atomisthq/docs/docs/developer/index.md

 activities that you won't see in older build tools: [AutoCodeInspect](inspect.md), [Autofix](autofix.md), and [Fingerprint](fingerprint.md), for instance.

 In addition, there are extension packs that build on the abstractions in the SDM.
 There is a pack for [build](../pack/build.md) functionality.
 There are packs to help with languages like [Java](../pack/spring.md) or [Node](../pack/node.md).
 There are packs specific to deployment targets like [Kubernetes](../pack/kubernetes/index.md) or [Cloud Foundry](../pack/pcf.md).
 You can create packs and share them with the community.

-One interesting pack is the [apsect pack](../pack/aspect.md).
-This one is used by [org-visualizer](https://github.com/atomist/org-visualizer).
-With this, your SDM can run analysis over repositories and product data for a [drift report](../user/drift-report.md).

 Learn more about the high-level concepts in [Architecture](architecture.md).